QuardCRT-platform/plugin-quickcomplete/README.md

-# Plugin template
+# Plugin quickcomplete

-Plugin template repository for QuardCRT.
+Plug-in for QuardCRT to assist in quickly entering long commands.